Megscode/acebook-rails-template/README.md

 # AceBook

 A clone of a well known posts-based website by team {undefined}.
-Created as part of Weeks 8&9 at [Makers](https://makers.tech/).
+Created as part of Weeks 8 & 9 at [Makers Academy](https://makers.tech/).

 ## Usage
 Sign up, sign in and create posts.
 You will be able to edit and delete your posts (but not ones created by others) using the buttons below each post.

 ## Installation
-First, clone this repository.
+First, `git clone` this repository.
 Then:
 ```bash
 > bundle install
 > rails db:create